You’ve got questions? We’ve got answers!

 Your overpayment amount must be used within 45 days or with your next contribution remittance.
 There is a consequence if you do not use it within this timeframe: iA Financial Group must then cash out the amount and deduct a $30 transaction fee plus applicable taxes.

-A missing enrolment means that iA Financial Group has received contributions for a member that has not yet completed enrolment.
-You can find the enrolment instructions to send to the member under the “Pending tasks” tile of your dashboard (select “Missing information” in the dropdown menu).
+A missing enrolment means that iA has received contributions for a member that has not yet completed enrolment.
+When this happens, the member is placed in Class 99, which is a transitory “shell” account.

 My Client Space is iA Financial Group’s secure website for clients.
 This is where you, as the group plan sponsor, can access your dashboard and ensure the day-to-day management of your plan.